 Finally, 10 years after the AP crisis, Spandana came full circle when it successfully launched its IPO in 2019.
 It went well: the company’s share price rose more than 33 percent between August 2019 and late February 2020.
 Then, COVID hit…

 What are some of the dos and don’ts and key success factors that the microfinance sector can learn from the Spandana case?
 CFI’s forthcoming report, Weathering the Storm II, will draw on lessons from Spandana and cases from microfinance institutions in four other markets – Azerbaijan, Bosnia, Palestine and Nicaragua.
 See the original Weathering the Storm report from 2011 here.

 The author is extremely grateful to N.K Maini, ex-Deputy Managing Director of SIDBI, Gourisankar Gollapudi, CEO of Manaveeya Development and Finance Limited, Nitin Agarwal (former CEO of Spandana between 2010 and 2014) Prakash Kumar, CGM, SIDBI, for agreeing to be interviewed about the Spandana crisis and revival.
+We would also like to thank Tanwi Kumari for her invaluable research assistance on this project.
 This case would not be complete without their contributions.